wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 =======

 Service plugins add new functionality to the dird server.
 These functionalities are available to views.
-When loaded a service plugin receives it's configuration and a dictionary of available sources.
+When loaded, a service plugin receives its configuration and a dictionary of available sources.

-Some service example that come to mind include:
+Some service examples that come to mind include:

 * A lookup service to search through all configured sources.
 * A reverse lookup service to search through all configured sources and return a